ulixee/platform/databox/docs/Overview/Introduction.md

 node ./simple.js --input.firstName=Me
 ```

- However, this Databox structure also allows us to load it into a server and run it on demand:
+However, this Databox structure also allows us to load it onto a Miner and run it on demand:

 ```bash
 npx @ulixee/databox-playground deploy ./simple.js